DonHarishAxe/MarvelAPIService/README.md

   - Secured with Sessions.
 Each API endpoint is secured with checks for open session.
   - Single entry point (API) to open a session with password.
-  - Passwords stored as hash maps with random salt to to beat rainbow table attack
+  - Passwords stored as hash maps with random salt to beat rainbow table attack
   - All submitted HTML files sanitized first then stored and  served.